 What causes the sound during an adjustment?

 Actually, adjustments do not always produce a sound.
 Often, however, adjustments do create the sound of a spinal release or popping sound.
 The sound is caused by gas rushing in to fill the partial vacuum created when the joints are slightly separated.
 The sound is painless and harmless.

 Can I always tell if I have a problem?

 Not always.
-Chiropractors have extensive training to determine were issues may be forming.
+Chiropractors have extensive training to determine where issues may be forming.
 Subluxations or vertebral misalignments can exist for some time without expressing any obvious signs or symptoms.
 We do not adjust only symptoms, but find the cause of the problem and eliminate that.
-When subluxations are present your nervous system is affected and in turn your body functions improperly.
+When subluxations are present, your nervous system is affected and in turn your body functions improperly.
 This is why spinal check-ups are so important.
-Pain is a poor indicator of health and is often your bodys last resort at getting your attention that a problem exists.
+Pain is a poor indicator of health and is often your body’s last resort at getting your attention that a problem exists.
 Periodic spinal evaluations ensure your spine and nervous system are healthy and working properly. .

 How does chiropractic care work?